popcodeorg/popcode/README.md

 students one right way to do it eliminates ambiguity and aids the learning process.

-#### A weird thing about HTML validation ####

-One strange fact about the universe is that, as far as I can tell, no JavaScript package exists that will tell you whether an HTML string is well-formed or not.
-So, while the editor will give plenty of feedback on various things about your HTML, one thing the student won’t get feedback on is if the HTML is totally broken.
-This is a problem, especially because totally broken HTML will probably yield some confusing second-order error.

-The best thing I can think of at the moment is to use the [Nu HTML Validator](https://github.com/validator/validator) on the server-side to do basic syntax checking and validation.
-However I would also really like to avoid having to go to the server (what server?) for anything, ever.
-In general, this topic merits further investigation.

 ### Feature roadmap ###

 Check out the [Trello board](https://trello.com/b/ONaFg6wh/popcode).